adi25wagh/Modern_Robotics/README.md

 # Modern Robotics

 ## Capstone Project
     The Capstone project includes implementing software to execute a pic and place operation.
 The robot for the same is a YouBot with a universal mobile base and a 5-DOF robot arm.
 The same can be described on: [Modern Robotics Capstone Project](https://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone).
-The material referred to is found [here](https://hades.mech.northwestern.edu/index.php/Modern_Robotics). \
+The material referred to is found [here](https://hades.mech.northwestern.edu/index.php/Modern_Robotics). <br>

     Simulation results towards completing the course are displayed below.
 Primary approaches dealt with implementing a PI controller with Feed-forward correcting towards the computed *error-twist*.

 <details>
 <summary> Best Simulation</summary>